Precision reconstruction of rational CFT from exact fixed point tensor network: More details on the transfer matrix

-Finally, \figref{figA8} illustrates the process of self-contraction to obtain the partition function on torus.
-The contraction of opposite legs corresponds to fusion of opposing edges of the square-shaped region, as depicted in \figref{figA8b}.
-The outcome of this procedure is a path integral on a torus defected by a central hole.
-Again, the boundary state residing on this small hole can be projected to the ground state as the dimension of the hole is reduced to zero.
+For our construction of FP tensor and the transfer matrix, the eigenvalue reproduce bulk state spectrum is expected because the trace of transfer matrix has a straight foward geometric meaning.
+The contraction of opposite legs of FP tensor corresponds to gluing the opposing edges of the square-shaped region, as depicted in \figref{figA8}.
+The outcome of this procedure is a path integral on a torus with a hole on the surface.
+As described in the main text, the weighted sum of boundary states residing on this small hole can be projected to the ground state as the size of the hole is reduced to zero.

 To obtain the closed string spectrum, we tiling multiple tensors into a cylinder, as shown in \figref{figA10}.
-This can be viewed as a transfer matrix $M_{IJ}$, where $I,J$ are collections of both the descendant indices and boundary condition indices, namely $I=\{i_1,i_2,\cdots,i_n,a_1,a_2,\cdots, a_n\}$ and $J=\{j_1,j_2,\cdots,j_n, b_1,b_2,\cdots,b_n\}$.
-Then diagonalizing this matrix produces the desired spectrum.
-In actual calculation we used $n=4$.
+For the case where we use $n$-number of rank-4 tensors in the tiling process, the trace computes a torus partition function with moduli $\tau=\frac{1}{n}$,